oldm/OldMan/docs/quickstart.rst

     bob = lp_model.new(name="Bob", blog="http://blog.example.com/",
                        short_bio_fr=u"J'ai grandi en ... .")

-Alice is already stored in the `data_graph` but not Bob.
+Alice is already stored in the `data_store` but not Bob.
 Actually, it cannot be saved yet because some information is still missing: its email addresses.
 This information is required by our domain logic.
 Let's satisfy this constraint and save Bob::